Stanford's Center for Human Rights and International Justice promotes human rights across the globe

 The Center pursues its mission through a range of international programs including justice sector capacity-building initiatives, civil society outreach efforts, trial monitoring, expert consultancies, and archival resource development, with a focus on transitional justice initiatives and new technologies.

 The Center was originally founded in 1999 as the War Crimes Studies Center at UC Berkeley.
-In 2014, Director David Cohen moved the Center to Stanford University with transitional support from Dr. Haruhisa Handa and his foundation, Worldwide Support for Development (WSD).
+In 2014, our founding Director David Cohen moved the Center to Stanford University with transitional support from Dr. Haruhisa Handa and his foundation, Worldwide Support for Development (WSD).
 The move, which placed the center within the Global Studies Division of the School of Humanities and Sciences, enabled the newly re-named center to sustain its established international programs, while expanding the scope of opportunities for meaningful student engagement by integrating classroom curricula with faculty research, student internships, and community-engaged learning opportunities.
 For five years, the Center operated under the name WSD HANDA Center for Human Rights and International Justice.
 In 2019, following the conclusion of WSD transitional funding, the Center became known simply as the Center for Human Rights and International Justice.
 In 2022, Professor Kiyoteru Tsutsui joined the Center's leadership team as Faculty Co-Director alongside David Cohen.

 In a world that is facing ever-greater human rights, social justice, and development challenges, Stanford students aspire to become leaders for change.
 Our aim is to help prepare them for that role by enabling students from across the campus to pursue their interests in human rights and global justice while completing their degree in other disciplines.
 The Center enhances Stanford’s academic offerings and student opportunities by integrating classroom curricula with faculty research, funding student internships, facilitating innovative interdisciplinary collaboration, offering invaluable professional mentorship, and providing unique opportunities for fieldwork.